darkscyla/MA-LOAM/README.md

 Given a 3D model of the environment as a prior, incorporates it in SLAM calculations for better accuracy

-## Progress

-- [x] Setup a simulation environment for virtual lidar sensors
-- [x] Implement a variation of cluster iterative closest point
-  - [x] Selection
-  - [x] Matching
-  - [x] Weighting
-  - [x] Rejection
-  - [x] Error metrics
-  - [x] Minimization
-- [ ] Integrate it into LOAM framework

-### General comments on work in progress

-Blensor is not enough for our needs.
-It is hard to automate and also does not provides the true pose of the scan origin.
-I will try out gazebo.
-If it becomes too expensive to run, we can record the scan data into rosbags and play it back later on

 ## How to

 ### Clone from git